Reducing Marketplace Interference Bias Via Shadow Prices: Introduction

+Like the RCT estimator, the SP estimator is based on a linear approximation of the matching value function, and therefore it can be biased.
+However, unlike the RCT estimator, the SP estimator uses the ``correct'' linear approximation, in the sense that it is the first-order Taylor series approximation of the value function.
+Crucially, we prove that the SP estimator is the correct linear approximation even in a finite-sized system, not just in the fluid limit.
+Therefore, it is not difficult to construct finite-sized instances where the Two-LP estimator is a lot more biased than the SP estimator.

+Though our technique is designed with the treatment effect on the platform's objective function in mind, \revision{we show} it can be extended to measure effects on secondary objectives.
+In practice, firms running experiments often track a number of metrics beyond overall value.
+We can use LP complemtary slackness to extend our shadow price technique to these secondary metrics.

 We validate our proposed method via two simulations.
 For the first simulation, we use publicly available data about New York City's taxi and ride-hailing ride requests over a given month.
 We construct a matching value metric based on efficiency defined as ride distance minus pickup distance.
 We simulate ride requests over a day and construct a matching cycle, then consider an experiment that increases ride request rates.
 We show that our proposed estimator greatly outperforms the RCT estimator and nearly matches the true global treatment effect.

-We also extend our analysis to consider experiments on supply chains.
-The kind of supply chain we consider is a network flow model and, therefore, still a setting where interference is mediated via an LP.
-We show that the SP estimator performs very well in this setting too, being able to remove almost all network interference.
+The second simulation captures a supply chain fulfillment experiment.
+Like the first simulation, it also demonstrates that the SP estimator is a great tool for reducing marketplace interference bias in experiments.